 3.1 Aeronautical radionavigation radars

-Radars operating in the ARNS in the frequency band 5 350-5 460 MHz are primarily airborne systems used for flight safety.
-Both weather detection and avoidance radars, which operate continuously during flight, as well as windshear detection radars, which operate automatically whenever the aircraft descends below 2 400 ft (732 m), are in use.
-Both radars have similar characteristics and are principally forward-looking radars which scan a volume around the aircraft’s flight path.
-These systems are automatically scanned over a given azimuth and elevation range, and are typically manually (mechanically) adjustable in elevation by the pilot (who may desire various elevation “cuts” for navigational decision-making).
+Onboard weather radars operate continuously during flight and windshear detection radars operate automatically whenever the aircraft descends below 2 400 ft (732 m).
+Both radars have similar characteristics and are principally forward-looking radars which scan a volume around the aircraft’s flight path ahead.
+These systems are automatically scanned over a given azimuth and elevation range, and are typically manually (mechanically) adjustable in elevation by the pilot.

+Weather and windshear radars onboard aircraft are now expected to be operated in the 9 300-9 500 MHz band, however it may remain some equipment operating in the 5 350-5 470 MHz frequency range still onboard a limited number of aircraft.

 3.2 Radiolocation radars